Our research is editorially independent but we may earn a commission for purchases made through our links.

 Many states in the United States have their own beloved version of “Grand Canyon,” and Pine Creek Gorge is the “Grand Canyon of Pennsylvania.”
 This is a deep and wide canyon that you can hike along if you visit the nearby Leonard Harrison State Park.
 It’s a 47-mile wide canyon in North-Central Pennsylvania that is carved out of the Allegheny Plateau by Pine Creek.
 It is also surrounded by the Tioga State Forest and has an abundant population of wildlife and birds.
 The park is also a popular snowmobiling spot in the winter.

 The only national forest in the state is the Allegheny National Forest, a tree-filled area that fills approximately 517,000 acres.
-There are hundreds of campsites that you can stay overnight in throughout the forest and plenty of opportunities for hiking, mountain biking, ATV riding, canoeing, boating, and snowmobiling.
+There are hundreds of campsites that you can stay overnight in throughout the forest, and there are plenty of opportunities for hiking, mountain biking, ATV riding, canoeing, boating, and snowmobiling.
 Cabin rentals, tent camping, and RV camping are available within the forest.
-For a weekend adventure, it’s fun to go backpacking on a multi-day trip through Allegheny National Forest because there are over 200 miles of hiking trails and 53 miles of cross-country skiing trails here to explore.
+For a fun weekend adventure, take the family for a scenic getaway.
+If you’re looking for more adventure, go backpacking on a multi-day trip through Allegheny National Forest, which features over 200 miles of hiking trails and 53 miles of cross-country skiing trails to explore.

 You might actually feel like you’ve reached the end of the world when you see the natural beauty at this Pennsylvania state park.
 Surrounded by the Loyalsock State Forest, it is mountainous, full of foliage, and has some great areas for boating and taking a dip to cool off in the mountain steam.
 The best times to visit for scenic views is in June when the mountain laurels bloom and in October for fall foliage.